CouncilofLorien/counciloflorien.github.io/docs/cards/P/poison-of-his-voice.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Magic.
-Spirit-magic.
-Playable on a hazard permanent-event on a character in a spirit-magic-using character's company.
+> > _Magic._ _Spirit-_Magic.__ Playable on a hazard permanent-event on a character in a spirit-magic-using character's company.
 Discard target hazard.
 Alternatively, playable on a spirit-magic-using Fallen-wizard. -6 to his stage points (to a minimum of 3) for the rest of the turn.
 Unless the spirit-magic-using character is a Ringwraith, he makes a corruption check modified by -3.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>